agent-jli/anime-recommender/README.md

 # Anime Recommender

-A machine learning-powered anime recommendation system that suggests anime based on user preferences and similarity matching.
+A LLM and RAG powered anime recommendation system that suggests anime based on user input query.

 ## Quick Start